mariusmuntoiu/minikube-ansible-todo-app/README.md

 **STATUS/TODO:**

+Find a better way to implement Helm Charts.
 Implement HTTPS/SSL - certbot Task

+**Conclusion:**

+Application works as expected.
+You can access it at: [http://mariusmuntoiu.com](url)